UEA-envsoft/Otto-Mecanum/README.md

 The files for the demo version are in the RoboRemoDemo Interface files directory.
 Import iface0 on the openning page.
 Then click the options page button.
 This button has 7 in brackets, indicating it will take you to page 7 so click the button to go to page 7 and then import iface7 for this page, keep on navigating and importing.
 Obviously a right faff to do this.
 I highly recommend paying  for the full version!

-In either version the conneciton 1 and connection 2 buttons need to be edited to contain the appropriate ip address for your bot
+In either version the conneciton buttons need to be edited to contain the appropriate ip address for your bot

 The project uses:
 ht16k33.mpy courtesy of smittytone https://github.com/smittytone/HT16K33-Python/tree/main/mpy